 Are you sure you want to continue connecting (yes/no)?

-This is a precaution built into SSH that gives you the opportunity to verify the authenticity of the host before you enter your password.
-If you are connecting to a CAEN host, simply respond by fully typing yes to accept the host's fingerprint.
-This does not actually verify the authenticity of the host; CAEN does not provide any mechanism for checking fingerprints before logging into a server.
+As described above with PuTTY, this is a precaution built into SSH that gives you the opportunity to verify the authenticity of the host before you enter your password.
+If you are connecting to a known CAEN host, simply respond by fully typing yes and pressing Enter to accept the host's fingerprint.

 For more information on SSH, type man ssh.